Trial Sign-up Journey

 A modal-based checkout, checks out

-Trial starts and completed orders increased by 38% and 23% respectively
+Trial starts and completed orders improved by 38% and 23% respectively

 Over a three-week experiment involving more than 1,000 users interacting with both variations of the launch, the modal checkout generated strong positive results.
 These outcomes supported its adoption as the standard checkout pattern across the Later platform, demonstrating its scalability as the company expanded.